 Debates and Didactics in Hematology and Oncology Conference

-Each summer, Winship hosts the Debates and Didactics in Hematology and Oncology Conference.
+Each summer, Winship hosts the Debates and Didactics in Hematology and Oncology Conference (DDHO).
 The conference features a comprehensive review into mechanisms of disease and treatments for patients with cancer or blood disorders.
 Interactive debates and didactic lectures on controversial topics and standards of care offer attendees the opportunity to hear how science supports each point of view.
 Presentations and discussions focus on current basic and clinical research, including the use of molecular targeted therapy, immunotherapies, and other novel therapeutic approaches.

-Winship Oncology Nursing Symposium
+Oncology Nursing Symposium

-Our annual Winship Oncology Nursing Symposium, held each spring, is a comprehensive oncology nursing education program drawing participants from throughout the United States and internationally.
+Our annual Winship Oncology Nursing Symposium is a comprehensive oncology nursing education program drawing participants from throughout the United States and internationally.
 The meeting will provide nurses and health professionals with practical strategies and tools to improve patient outcomes and advance professional goals.
-This course offers eight contact hours through Emory Nursing Professional Development Center (ENPDC) and is accredited as a provider of continuing nursing education by the American Nurses Credentialing Center's Commission on Accreditation.
+This course offers attendees the opportunity to earn up to 20 contact hours through Emory Nursing Professional Development Center (ENPDC) and is accredited as a provider of continuing nursing education by the American Nurses Credentialing Center's Commission on Accreditation.

 Updates in the Management of Head and Neck Cancer

-This live symposium will explore the current treatment paradigms for the multi-disciplinary treatment of head and neck cancer.
-Recent data on this topic will be covered to appraise the audience of these rapidly evolving findings, and expert faculty will instruct participants on the optimal application of these data through a series of panel discussions and case presentations.
+The Updates in the Management of Head and Neck Cancer Symposium is a live symposium exploring the current treatment paradigms for the multi-disciplinary treatment of head and neck cancer.
+Recent data on this topic will be covered to appraise the audience of these rapidly evolving findings, and expert faculty will instruct participants on the optimal application of these data through a series of panel discussions, case presentations and audience response input.

-The Updates in the Management of Head and Neck Cancer Symposium was held on Saturday, April 22, 2017 at the Emory Health Sciences Research Building.
-Future date for the next conference is yet to be determined.
+The 2020 Winship Cancer Institute Melanoma Conference was held on March 7 at the Emory Health Sciences Research Building in Atlanta, Georgia.
+Future conference date is to be determined.